Benjamin Britten (train)

 The Benjamin Britten was an international train service linking Amsterdam with London.
-The train service was named after English composer, conductor and pianist Benjamin Britten.
+The train service was named after English composer Benjamin Britten due to his international status and his association with East Anglia, through which the service passes.

 History

 The Benjamin Britten was one of the initial services of the 1987 EuroCity network.
-It was operated as a boat train, the first part Amsterdam – Hook of Holland by train, the second Hook of Holland – Harwich by boat and the final part, Harwich – London, by train.
+It was operated as a boat train, the first part London Liverpool Street – Harwich by train, the second Harwich – Hook of Holland by Sealink ferry, and the final part, Hook of Holland – Amsterdam, by train.
+The journey of 69 mile from London to Harwich Parkeston Quay railway station took 70 minutes.

 The eastbound EC Benjamin Britten and the westbound EC Admiraal de Ruijter had timed connections with the day boats.
 The return services had timed connections with the night boats.

 Each of these trains lost its EuroCity label after one year of service because it did not meet the EuroCity criteria for service quality; sometimes other rolling stock was used and the on-board catering was minimal from the start.
 However, both trains also remained in the timetable, as InterCity services.